scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 There are some relevant points we have identified for the discussion:

-* Usually the server's transport layer or application layer API will store the initial address of the client to be used through all the session.
-Bridging the semantics of the address being needed for the server to answer back, into a path being needed for the server to answer back, we can only assume that the server transport or application layer will store the initial path using its transport or application layer API.
-We will need to consider this, as well as how other protocols such as QUIC
-{{RFC9000}}
-with the ability of migrating a session to a different address, work efficiently.
+* In order to send data back to the client the server needs to store the path locally (analogous to storing the client's IP/TCP-port in an TCP/IP scenario).

+* More generally, if multiple paths are used to contact the server, which one of those would be used to reply?
+Leave it to transport  like in the case of QUIC-MP {{I-D.ietf-quic-multipath}}?

 * How long before expiration should the client and server still use a path?
   How do we handle that?

 * Is it actually necessary to solve the reverse path refresh problem at all?
-Listing some pros and cons.
+  Listing some pros and cons of solving it at the network layer.
   * Pros:
     * The client may happen to have an about-to-expire path.
     If the server can't refresh, the client always needs to consider whether